SylviaOne/Repo-hub/README.md

-## What do you call a cow with no legs?
-Ground beef.
+## How many South Americans does it take to change a lightbulb?
+A Brazilian